 I asked my Patient Advocate, Missy Miller at The Mesothelioma Center, for law firm recommendations to help me afford treatment expenses.
 It was the best decision ever.
 It ended up being about more than just compensation.
 Let’s make these responsible entities accountable.

-Many asbestos companies facing mounting asbestos lawsuits filed for bankruptcy, and in that process were required to set up asbestos trust funds.
-The companies put funds into the trusts to compensate people exposed to their asbestos products and who then developed asbestos-related diseases like mesothelioma.
+Many asbestos companies facing mounting asbestos lawsuits filed for bankruptcy and were required to set up asbestos trust funds.
+The companies put funds into the trusts to compensate people exposed to their asbestos products who then developed asbestos-related diseases like mesothelioma.

-Asbestos trust fund claims usually allow people to receive payouts than mesothelioma lawsuits because they don’t go through the court system.
+Asbestos trust fund claims typically allow people to receive payouts faster than mesothelioma lawsuits because they don’t go through the court system.
 Most people who file a trust fund claim receive compensation within a few months, which can help families get financial support sooner.

 Mesothelioma attorney Jim Kramer tells us litigation may not be possible or the best option depending on the circumstances of an individual case.
 He noted, “This is why asbestos trust funds are often a very good option.”